noprobelm/quadtree_rs/README.md

 # Interactive QuadTree
-An interactive visualization of a Quadtree, implemented using Rust/WebAssembly and rendered in Javascript.
+An interactive visualization of a quadtree implemented in Rust/WebAssembly

 ![Interactive Quad Tree Demo](demo.png)